glennga/hoku/README.md

 Increasing this value raises your chances of collecting false positives, but decreasing this value may lead to more false negatives.
 2. `sl` = Maximum number of tuples to select while querying the catalog.
-3. `prsc` = If toggled to 1, the reduction requirements become more 'lax'.
+3. `nr` = If toggled to 1, the reduction requirements are removed.
 Instead of going through each identification's method specified reduction process, the first element of the list is simply selected.
 4. `fbr` = If toggled to 1, the results chosen from the reduction process will favor the bright star sets, as opposed to the more dimmer ones.